-- 115. Drawing on lessons learned from the evaluation of the current Strategic Plan, 2018-2021 and the experience of responding to the COVID-19 pandemic, the move to a more outcome-focused Plan with a longer-term planning horizon has necessitated a revised approach to results management.
-Moving forward, UNICEF will be more focused on tracking the extent to which its efforts catalyse transformative and systemic change at the outcome level, in addition to monitoring and reporting on how efficiently and effectively it delivers on its own outputs. - 116.
-To that end, the strategy framed within the Strategic Plan will have a 2030 horizon, with two consecutive four-year Strategic Plans that will be subject to ongoing and regular review.
+120. Drawing on lessons learned from the evaluation of the current Strategic Plan, 2018-2021 and the experience of responding to the COVID-19 pandemic, the move to a more outcome-focused Plan with a longer-term planning horizon has necessitated a revised approach to results management.
+Moving forward, UNICEF will be more focused on tracking the extent to which its efforts catalyse transformative and systemic change at the outcome level, in addition to monitoring and reporting on how efficiently and effectively it delivers on its own outputs.

+121. To that end, the strategy framed within the Strategic Plan has a 2030 horizon, with two consecutive four-year strategic plans that will be subject to ongoing and regular review.
 The results framework will set out impact-, outcome- and output-level indicators, some derived from the Sustainable Development Goals.
 These indicators represent only a subset of the indicators that UNICEF uses internally to track programmatic effectiveness.
-The annual report of the Executive Director will be the means for reporting on Strategic Plan progress, including the indicators drawn from the QCPR and those shared with other United Nations entities. - 117.
-The mid-term review of the Strategic Plan will be replaced by more regular policy, budget and performance reviews that will make UNICEF more responsive to risks and more agile in systematizing programmatic learning.
-These regular internal reviews will assess the extent to which outcome-level progress is indicated; the ongoing alignment of programmes and resources behind outcomes; the effectiveness of change strategies in catalysing change in varied operational settings; and trends in global, regional and country-level performance. - 118.
+The annual report of the Executive Director will be the means for reporting on Strategic Plan progress, including the indicators drawn from the QCPR and those shared with other United Nations entities.

+- 122. UNICEF will undertake more-regular internal policy, budget and performance reviews to make it more responsive to risks and more agile in systematizing programmatic learning, particularly at the outcome level.
+These regular internal reviews will assess the extent to which outcome-level progress is indicated; the ongoing alignment of programmes and resources behind outcomes; the effectiveness of change strategies in catalysing change in varied operational settings; which children continue to be left behind and where; and trends in global, regional and country-level performance. - 123.
 UNICEF will accelerate work to connect and make data available in real time, bringing the power of data innovations and open data to enhance both knowledge-informed programming and integrated policy support.
-A renewed focus will be placed on quality, learning, feedback and use of monitoring information, with enhanced coherence, collaboration and coordination across development and humanitarian programming.

-119. Outcome monitoring will be further strengthened, supporting national, partner and cluster monitoring systems, as well as United Nations joint monitoring at the country level, to assure the commitment to leave no one behind and the UNICEF contribution to collective global outcomes.
-UNICEF monitoring systems and capacities will be reinforced to enable more adaptive programming, with a greater emphasis on accountability to affected populations, applying evaluative methods for strategic decision support, and responsiveness of country monitoring systems to context.

-120. UNICEF will aim to continually learn and improve its approaches throughout the Strategic Plan period, by continually adapting and refining its theories of change, strategies and country programmes based on programme monitoring, lessons learned from programme implementation, emerging evidence from data collection and research, innovation to identify breakthrough approaches, and feedback from partners.

-121. UNICEF will continue to strengthen the evaluation function, and strive to more systematically update and integrate evaluative learning into programmatic and resource-allocation decisions.
+A renewed focus will be placed on quality, learning, feedback and use of monitoring information, with enhanced coherence, collaboration and coordination across development and humanitarian programming. - 124.
+Outcome monitoring will be further strengthened, supporting national, partner and cluster monitoring systems, as well as United Nations joint monitoring at the country level, to assure the commitment to leave no one behind and the UNICEF contribution to collective global outcomes.
+UNICEF monitoring systems and capacities will be reinforced to enable more adaptive programming, with a greater emphasis on accountability to affected populations, applying evaluative methods for strategic decision support, and responsiveness of country monitoring systems to context. - 125.
+UNICEF will aim to continually learn and improve its approaches throughout the Strategic Plan implementation period, by continually adapting and refining its theories of change, strategies and country programmes based on programme monitoring, lessons learned from programme implementation, emerging evidence from data collection and research, innovation to identify breakthrough approaches, and feedback from partners. - 126.
+UNICEF will continue to strengthen the evaluation function, and strive to more systematically update and integrate evaluative learning into programmatic and resource-allocation decisions.
 The organization will work with its independent Evaluation Office to ensure that the schedule and scope of forthcoming evaluations will be responsive to the organization's key areas of need, particularly with respect to the effectiveness of strategies in accelerating outcome-level progress.